ucheetah/ucheetah.github.io/_posts/2024-06-11-exo-viz-cluster.md

 <h3 align="center"> Background</h3>
 <div style="height: 20px;"></div>

 <p>Our popular conception of space is dominated by stars.
 Understandably though.
 Not to get poetic, but for as long there's been life on Earth, we've gazed at the night sky.
 Planets, on the other hand, just don't get the same notoriety.
-While we're accustomed to the nine in our Solar System (well, eight since the <strong><a href="https://neildegrassetyson.com/essays/2007-06-plutos-requiem/" target="blank">Pluto debacle</a></strong>), <strong>exoplanets</strong> - planets outside our Solar System - don't enjoy the same level of recognition</p>
+While we're accustomed to the nine in our Solar System (well, eight since the <u><a href="https://neildegrassetyson.com/essays/2007-06-plutos-requiem/" target="blank">Pluto debacle</a></u>), <strong>exoplanets</strong> - planets outside our Solar System - don't enjoy the same level of recognition</p>

 <p>I'd argue that this view is changing, though.
 Most astronomers recognize an invaluable prospect that exoplanet science offers - confirming the existence of extraterrestrial life.
 In fact physicists claim that we're guaranteed to find life beyond our Solar System given enough searching and the genuine unlikelihood that life on Earth is unique.</p>